GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Vergranne.md

-## YASANI
+## VERGRANNE
-A warrior race scattered across the lands.
-Their empire once spanned much of the known world until a powerful monster brought it to ruin and scattered them to the corners of society.
-Yasani characters get the following features;
+Unpleasant mountain dwellers.
+They get along well enough with other mountain dwelling humanoids, such as Zwergain, but dislike sunbathers.
+Vergranne characters get the following features;

-**Creature Type**: Yasani are humanoids.
+**Creature Type**: Vergranne are humanoids.

-**Size**: Yasani stand between 4'2" to 5'8" tall.
-They can weigh between 120-220 pounds.
+**Size**: Zwergain stand between 4'9" to 5'9" tall.
+They can weigh between 120-205 pounds.
 They are medium creatures.

+**Ability Score Modification**: Vergranne have he following changes to their attributes
++1 [Body]
++1 [Will]
+-1 [Rflx]
+-1 [Prcp]
+-2 [Empy]
-**Ability Score Modification**: Choose an attribute.
-It is increased by 1.
+Choose three attributes.
+Each are increased by +1.

-**Languages**: You gain competency in the Common Tongue.
+**Languages**: You gain competency in the Common Tongue and Terraglossa.

 **Run Speed**: You may run up to 5 yards per move.

-**Climb Speed**: You may climb up to 2 yards per move, presuming it is reasonable terrain to climb.
+**Climb Speed**: You may climb up to 2.5 yards per move, presuming it is reasonable terrain to climb.

-**Swim speed**: You may swim up to 1.5 yards per move, presuming the water isn’t too rough.
+**Swim speed**: You may swim up to 1 yard per move, presuming the water isn’t too rough.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |